joannesong/AC-Android/lessons/json/Json4.4.md

 You can also take a look at the [lesson](https://github.com/accesscode-2-1/unit-0/blob/master/lessons/week-4/2015-04-04-secret-kung-fu-masters-JSON-quick-start-guide.md) I had when I learned this subject.
 It looks like the API needs a key now but we won't be focusing on network connections yet anyway.
 It's more for context.

 In our lesson I will show practical examples of how to create and parse JSON objects and the motivation behind using them.

+a sample project can be found [here](https://github.com/lighterletter/JsonStuff)